SMS Kaiserin Augusta: Later career

 To facilitate the training of gunners, the ship's armament was diversified several times throughout the war.
 The first change was completed on 30 October, when her 15 cm guns were removed.
 By the end of 1914, the threat of a direct British attack on the Baltic had receded, and so on 12 December, Kaiserin Augusta was removed from the coastal defense division.
 The ship largely remained in the relative safety of the western Baltic for the rest of the war.
 Further alterations were made to her armament as the war progressed.
 By the end of the conflict, she carried one 15 cm SK L/45 gun, four 10.5 cm SK L/45 guns, four 8.8 cm SK L/45 guns, four 8.8 cm SK L/35 guns, five 8.8 cm SK L/30 guns, and one 8.8 cm SK L/30 gun in a U-boat mounting.
 She served in this capacity for the duration of the war, until she was decommissioned 14 December 1918.
-The ship was formally stricken from the naval register on 1 October 1919 and sold to Norddeutsche Tiefbauges in Berlin, and broken up the next year in Kiel-Nordmole.
+The ship was formally stricken from the naval register on 1 October 1919 and sold to Norddeutsche Tiefbaugesellschaft in Berlin, and broken up the next year in Kiel-Nordmole.